dellsystem/dellsystem.github.io/tech.md

 	* for The Baffler: [The Taming of Tech Criticism](https://thebaffler.com/salvos/taming-tech-criticism)
 	* another one for The Baffler: [The Meme Hustler](https://thebaffler.com/salvos/the-meme-hustler), a very extensive and critical look at the Tim O'Reilly "brand"
 * Nick Srnicek for the Guardian: [We need to nationalise Google, Facebook and Amazon.
 Here’s why](https://www.theguardian.com/commentisfree/2017/aug/30/nationalise-google-facebook-amazon-data-monopoly-platform-public-interest)
+* Jimi Cullen for New Socialist: [We need a state-owned platform for the modern internet](https://newsocialist.org.uk/a-state-owned-platform-for-the-modern-internet/) (on nationalising cloud computing plaforms)
 * Me on digital strategy and UK politics for New Socialist:
     * [Labour's Digital Strategy Is a Missed Opportunity](https://newsocialist.org.uk/labours-digital-strategy/)
     * [Labour's New Economics Conference: Part Two, Digital Session](https://newsocialist.org.uk/labours-new-economics-conference-part-two-digital-session/)